SmokinCaterpillar/blog/2018_02_04_truffle_pig/prototype.md

-Being a minnow on Steemit can be tough, your well-crafted posts may get unnoticed and burried in the noise.
+Being a minnow on Steemit can be tough, your well-crafted posts may get unnoticed and buried in the noise.
 Accordingly, [I made a proposition to develop a new Artificial Intelligence (AI)], codename `TrufflePig`, to help the Steemit curation community by identifying overlooked and undervalued content.
 The best part of this proposition?
 I already have some data to show!
 I already experimented a bit and developed a prototype.
 Here I want to briefly discuss and summarize my initial results. **So feel free to upvote, resteem, and comment on this post to support the further development of the bot.**

 The general idea of this Artificial Intelligence is the following: